 Cat in the snow

 We only had a couple of snowy weeks in Canada this year.
 The first time it snowed, Monty did venture out, but he was not into it at all.
-He never spend more than one minute getting his paws cold.
+He never spent more than one minute getting his paws cold.

 He is much happier exploring the pathways of Vancouver in the springtime though!